mjdamgaard/UP-Web-Project/open_tech_cooperative.md

 Furthermore, if a developer extends an existing software application, then rather than having to compete with the existing application for users, and going through the slow process of getting users to migrate to the new application, the cooperative can instead make both versions available at the same time and let them share access to the same data structure, making it easy and seamless for users switch between the different versions.

 Last but not least, an open tech cooperative also solves a problem that closed-source developers face, which will likely become increasingly relevant as AI continues to develop.
 As AI advances, the work it takes to reverse-engineer existing software applications decreases.
 This means that closed-source developers are faced with the problem that in a near future, it might be easy for any competitor to just use AI to make a non-copyright-breaking copy of all their hard work.
-But with an open tech cooperative, the developers are not in competition with each other in the same way, and it makes no sense for the cooperative to reward a developer that reverse-engineers another developer's work.
+But with an open tech cooperative, the developers are not in competition with each other in the same way, and it makes no sense for the cooperative to reward a developer that reverse-engineers the work of another.
 The cooperative is instead always motivated to reward the true sources of the creative ideas and the hard work of the developers, as this is the best way to attract more useful ideas and work in the future.